MBlenn/amdgpu-ocl/README.md

 These files are then packaged into a .deb file with very few  dependencies.
 Installing the resulting file on top of the open source amdgpu driver, you will be able to use official AMDGPU-PRO OpenCL on unsupported distributions like Ubuntu's interim releases, Debian or Mint.

-Download the latest AMDGPU-PRO driver for Ubuntu, switch to the directory containing the archive and
+Download the latest AMDGPU-PRO driver for Ubuntu and run the script with the archive as its only parameter.
+The archive can be in the same directory or placed elsewhere.
+In the later case the script copies it to the local directory.

 Usage:
 ```